 2. damage to the conduction system (the special heart muscle cells that tell the heart when to contract)

-3. if the back (posterior) part of the heart is involved
+3. the back (posterior) part of the heart being involved

 |Chest pain or discomfort,|